Table of Contents (continued)

 If the changes to textbooks had been transparent, they would have been questioned and resisted by experts and parents.
 The newly edited textbooks, which mix several subjects together, don’t belong to any clear subject taxonomy, so experts have difficulty judging the content beyond their own profession, making it relatively easy for textbooks to pass a review and be accepted by a school district and society.

-After ten or twenty years, some people may see the conspiracy behind this set of textbooks.
+After 10 or 20 years, some people may see the conspiracy behind this set of textbooks.
 However, when they are ready to speak up, students have grown up, and teachers have become accustomed to the new textbooks and teaching methods.
 Then it is impossible to change the textbooks back to their traditional form.
 Even if a small number of people realize the serious flaws of the textbooks, their voices aren’t heard by the public, and they are less likely to affect the decision-making processes.
 If opposing voices are louder, it is an opportunity to launch the next round of reforms, further diluting traditional content and inserting leftist ideas.
 After several rounds of reforms, the new generation of students is then separated from tradition, making it almost impossible to go back.

 The updates made to American textbooks were done very quickly.
 Some say it’s because knowledge has grown at an accelerating rate.
 However, in fact, the basic knowledge to be gained in primary and secondary school does not change much.
 So why have there been so many different textbooks published and continuously reprinted?
 The surface reason is that publishers compete with each other.
 Superficially, in order to pursue profits, they don’t want students to repeatedly use the same set of textbooks for many years, but at a deeper level, just like the reorganization of textbook content, the process has been used to distort the teaching materials for the next generation.